| [This item

 of the unreserved sincerity with which we have determined to enter upon

-the paths of the new political order
+the paths of the new political order Having

-heard with mature deliberation, our Council of State;
+heard with mature deliberation, our Council of State; We have

 decided upon proclaiming, and we do proclaim, as irrevocably ratified

 by us, the following Constitution.
+In that

 awful name!
+But even

 that is justified—not by the precedents of the king’s two